HORROR: Hillary Clinton Comes Out Of The Shadows To Encourage Americans To RESIST! | John Hawkins' Right Wing News

 - Comment Now 0

-Former Secretary of State Hillary Clinton has kept up her self imposed and relatively low key public appearance since her demeaning loss to President Donald Trump in the November presidential election, but now she is now slowly crawling out of her hole, to stir up trouble.
+Former Secretary of State Hillary Clinton, has kept up herself relatively low key in public appearances since her demeaning loss to President Donald Trump in the November presidential election.
+Now she is slowly crawling out of her hole, to stir up trouble.
+Are YOU surprised?

 “Resist.
 Insist.
 Persist.
 Enlist,” …Oh look, she can rhyme…